Rive Guide

 Starting Version

-The Rive Renderer was introduced in the iOS runtime starting at v5.3.2, however, we recommend installing the latest version of the dependency to get the latest updates.
-See the CHANGELOG for details on the latest versions.
+However, we recommend installing the latest version of the dependency to get the latest updates.

 Specifying a Renderer